willemruys/rockstars-web/README.md

 }
 ```

-## custom hooks
+## Custom hooks

 at the moment there are two custom hooks: usePlaylist and useIsInPlaylist.

 The first is a global state using Zustand.
 The latter returns whether a song has already been added in the playlist or not.
-This is used to disable the add or remove button.

-**At the moment this functionality is not yet working correctly**
+This is used to disable the add or remove button. **Note: at the moment this functionality of disabling the add and remove button is not yet working correctly**

 ## How has the interface been built?